Current filter:

 On this page, find out where to take your old electrical items to dispose of them responsibly.

-Electronic waste or “e-waste” means broken or unwanted electrical items.
+Electronic waste or “e-waste” means broken or unwanted electrical or electronic items.
 This includes anything that has a plug, cord or electronic components.
 Common items are old TVs, computers, mobile phones and home appliances.

 Anything that plugs in or has batteries shouldn’t go in your kerbside rubbish bin.
 For example, vacuum cleaners, toasters, smoke detectors, blenders and hair dryers are all e-waste and should be taken to the Henderson Road Recycling Depot rather than placed in your bin.